sajeevsp/basic-webiste-cdk/README.md

 12. `npm run build`
 13. 'cdk ls' - this will display three stacks - CDK, DNS and siteName.
 14. `cdk deploy CDKStack` - this installs a self updating pipeline, create required S3 buckets and pipeline for deploying website code.
 15. After completion of deployment, use S3 url to test the site.
+(To find URL, go to CloudFormation -> Stacks --> yourdomain -> Outputs)
 16. Ensure Route53 --> registered domain has the site you are trying to host.
 17. `cdk deploy DNSStack`